Debiasing Machine Learning Predictions for Causal Inference Without Additional Ground Truth Data: "One Map, Many Trials" in Satellite-Driven Poverty Analysis: Introduction

-Recent research has developed methods that can debias the upstream EO-ML model, but they require either fresh data in the downstream \citet{olofsson2013making,dsl_original,lu2024quantifying} or changing the way the model is trained \citet{ratledge_using_2022}.
-For example, relying on such fresh data, \citet{angelopoulos2023prediction} proposes Prediction-Powered Inference (PPI), a method that corrects any ML model for downstream inference.
-Similarly, \citet{dsl_original} achieves the same goal but with better sample efficiency \cite{depieuchon2025benchmarkingdebiasingmethodsllmbased}, but it also requires knowing the probability of observing a sample point.
-While these methods offer a path to integrate upstream and downstream analyses, their success depends on the sometimes availability of newly collected treatment-predictor-outcome tuples in the downstream causal step or knowledge of the data labeling process \citep{dsl_original}.
+Recent research has developed methods that can debias upstream machine-learning model predictions, but they require either fresh data in the downstream stage \citep{olofsson2013making,dsl_original,lu2024quantifying} or changing the way the model is trained \citep{ratledge_using_2022}.
+For example, relying on such fresh data, \citet{angelopoulos2023prediction} propose Prediction-Powered Inference (PPI), a method that corrects any ML model for downstream inference.
+Similarly, \citet{dsl_original} achieve the same goal but with better sample efficiency \citep{depieuchon2025benchmarkingdebiasingmethodsllmbased}, but it also requires knowing the probability of observing a sample point.
+While these methods offer a path to integrate upstream and downstream analyses, their success depends on the availability of newly collected treatment-predictor-outcome tuples in the downstream causal step or knowledge of the data labeling process \citep{dsl_original}.
 Often, such data are prohibitively costly or unethical to collect.

-\citet{ratledge_using_2022} addresses the challenge of attenuation bias and the unavailability of data in the downstream by adjusting the model's loss function instead.
+\citet{ratledge_using_2022} address the challenge of attenuation bias and the unavailability of data in the downstream by adjusting the model's loss function instead.
 During training, they penalize quintile-level discrepancies between observed and predicted means, encouraging predictions to match the true outcome distribution more closely across its support.
-Although their solutions do not need additional downstream data, they require modifying the training pipeline, which is likely computationally expensive.
+Although their solutions do not need additional downstream data, they require modifying the training pipeline, which is computationally expensive and can degrade predictive performance.

-Thus, to enable broader applicability of ML models, the upstream team needs to create a data product that is agnostic to downstream use, requires no downstream-fresh data, produces unbiased causal estimates (due to attenuation), and is computationally efficient \cite{daoudStatisticalModelingThree2023}.
+Thus, to enable broader applicability of ML models, the upstream team needs to create a data product that is agnostic to downstream use, requires no downstream-fresh data, produces unbiased causal estimates (due to attenuation), and is computationally efficient \citep{daoudStatisticalModelingThree2023}.